 Is vaccination mandatory?

-Beginning in the fall academic term, all students attending Northeastern University’s campuses will be expected to be fully vaccinated against COVID-19 by the first day of classes.
-You can find additional information in the university’s announcement of the new policy.
+Beginning in the fall academic term, students attending or visiting Northeastern University’s U.S.-based campuses will be expected to be fully vaccinated against COVID-19 by the first day of classes.
+Students should complete the Vaccine Verification form to submit their proof of immunization.

 Is it legal to require the Covid vaccine for students if it is only approved through an Emergency Use Authorization?